srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

 Plugin Development section of the wiki for a plugin development guide.

-All public classes with a name ending in IE/PP are imported from each file for extractors and postprocessors repectively.
+All public classes with a name ending in IE/PP are imported from each file for extractors and postprocessors respectively.
 This respects underscore prefix (e.g. _MyBasePluginIE is private) and __all__.
 Modules can similarly be excluded by prefixing the module name with an underscore (e.g. _myplugin.py).